 Director of Programs

-Adam York is an Ashland, KS, native and Director of Programs for the Kansas Grain Sorghum Commission and Producers Association.
-Here, Adam serves as strategic planner and chief implementer for programs, events, and projects to leverage grassroots engagement and organization visibility for both of these entities that allow growers to harness their collective voice to enhance and guide their industry.
+Adam York is a southwest Kansas native and Director of Programs for the Kansas Grain Sorghum Commission and Producers Association.
+Here, Adam serves as strategic planner and chief implementer for programs, events, and projects, leveraging grassroots engagement and organizational visibility for both entities, which allow growers to harness their collective voice and enhance and guide their industry.

-Before joining Kansas Grain Sorghum, Adam worked nearly a decade for several Members of Congress in the U.S. House of Representatives, Kansas delegation, where he focused on federal agriculture, energy, and trade policies.
-He also gained experience directing diverse teams of legislative analysts as well as overseeing the mail systems for hundreds of thousands of constituent contacts.
-Adam holds a degree in History from Kansas State University.
-He currently resides north of Manhattan, KS, with his growing family and spends free time pursuing various technology hobbies.
+Before joining Kansas Grain Sorghum, Adam worked nearly a decade for Members of Congress in the U.S. House of Representatives, Kansas delegation, where he focused on federal agriculture, energy, tax, and international trade policies.
+There, he also gained experience directing diverse teams of legislative analysts as well as overseeing systems to manage relationships with hundreds of thousands of constituent contacts.
+Adam benefits from his grain and cattle upbringing and holds a BA in History from Kansas State University.
+He resides on his property north of Manhattan, KS, with his growing family.

 Conservation & Sustainability Fellow